verynifty/NFT20-docs/guides/create-pool.md

 ## Create the pool

 1. Go to [https://nft20.io/create](https://nft20.io/create)
-2. Paste the smart contrat address of the NFT collection
+2. Paste the smart contract address of the NFT collection
 3. Select a suitable name for the pool and the token symbol
 4. Launch the transaction
-5. Once your transaction was mined, go to [the asset page](https://nft20.io/assets) and search for newly created pool.
+5. Once your transaction is mined, go to [the asset page](https://nft20.io/assets) and search for newly created pool.

 ## Kickstarting the pool